AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/Managed Identity apps/MSIHelperService/readme.md

 ## How to build and deploy the Function App

 Function app deployment is easy but can also be risky.
 There is no failover mechanism here since we do not have a staging slot for the Azure functions.
 But there shouldn't be a need ever to deploy to the function app or to any other Azure resources (VM / Azure ARC / Service Fabric) after MSAL MSI has gone live.
-The function app code can be found `AzureFunction` folders
+The function app code can be found in the `AzureFunction` folders
 <br>
 <img src="images/function.PNG" alt="function" width="800"/>
 <br>